Oscar-Oliveira/SVG-Pattern-Editor/README.md

-# SVG Pattern Editor
+# 2D Cutting and Packing Pattern - SVG Editor

-Simple SVG editor to create and export 2D pattern.
+SVG editor to create and export 2D cutting and packing patterns.